 - Ways to pinpoint your brand’s personas

-Your ideal client persona (or ICP, also called buyer persona) is the audience you most want to attract to your product or service.
-Marketing without knowing your ICP is like giving a speech without having a clue who’s in the audience.
+Marketing without knowing your ideal client persona (or ICP, also called buyer persona) is like giving a speech without having a clue who’s in the audience.
 Sure, the message might come across, but it won’t be as successful as it would be when you know exactly who you’re addressing.

-By knowing exactly who you want to talk to through your marketing messaging, you can speak in a way that they understand, use language they’re familiar with, and target them on platforms they’re already using.
+By knowing exactly who you’re trying to reach through your marketing, you can be more intentional about using messaging they understand, employing language they’re familiar with, and targeting them on platforms they’re already using.

 Here’s a step-by-step guide to defining your ICP — and why it’s worth your time.